beatriznegreiros/sediment-analyst/README.md

 ## Package Structure
-Sediment Analyst is structured in two Python modules: *analyzer* and *app*.
-The app module imports the *analyzer* module for computed sediment statistics and for using utils.
+Sediment Analyst is structured in two Python subpackagess: *analyzer* and *app*.
+The app subpackage imports the *analyzer* subpackage for computing sediment statistics and for using utils.
 ![Code UML](https://github.com/federicascolari8/PythonProject_Other/raw/main/assets/code_uml_sediment_analyst.png "Code UML")